SamRemix/box-hits-tracker/README.md

 | :--------------- | :----------------- | :------ |
 | Box hits tracker | `box_hits` + `0 1` | Enabled |
 | Ray Guns average | `average` + `0 1`  | Enabled |

+### Notes

+If you want to play First Room with box on Farm, set the starting round to 0 or 5.